Jonathan-Racaud/awesome-beef/README.md

 - [Opengl-beef](https://github.com/MineGame159/opengl-beef) - OpenGL loader for Beef.
 - [Raylib-beef](https://github.com/M0n7y5/raylib-beef) - A raylib binding for Beef programming language.
 - [Tilengine-beef](https://github.com/rootbeerking/Tilengine-Beef) - Beef Language wrapper for Tilengine 2D Graphics Engine.

+---

+# Contributing

+Your contributions are always welcome!
+Please take a look at the [contribution guidelines](https://github.com/Jonathan-Racaud/awesome-beef/blob/master/CONTRIBUTING.md) first.

+I will keep some pull requests open if I'm not sure whether those libraries are awesome, you could [vote for them](https://github.com/Jonathan-Racaud/awesome-beef/pulls) by adding :+1: to them.
+Pull requests will be merged when their votes reach **20**.